Skip to main content

 Photo by Steven Van on Unsplash

-Film festivals offer filmmakers an opportunity to both showcase their work and network with peers.
+Film competitions offer filmmakers an opportunity to both showcase their work and network with peers.
 Many future collaborations were launched in theater lobbies and after parties.

 They are also a great way for cinephiles to meet filmmakers, to ask questions and learn more about the craft.
 Similarly, after parties help loosen up those conversations.